HyrumHansen/math4610/task3.md

 ### Question 3:

 Two separate Java classes were built, one to test the single precision setting of my machine and the other to test double precision.
-The following table gives the results from the single precision test function:
+The following table gives the results from the single precision test function.
+The code for the function is available [here]().

 ```java
 Counter: 1     Epsilon 1.00000000